It’s not easy being green.

 Sue: Sorry.

-Meanwhile, Sarah rescues the Doctor from Chase’s crusher just in the nick of time.
+Sarah rescues the Doctor from Chase’s crusher in the nick of time.

 Sue: I’m surprised that wasn’t the cliffhanger.
 That would have been a great cliffhanger.

-Dunbar is killed by the Krynoid and the episode concludes with the rampaging monster making a bee-line for the Doctor and Sarah.
+Dunbar is killed by the Krynoid, and the episode concludes with a rampaging monster making a bee-line for the Doctor and Sarah.

 Sue: That wasn’t the best cliffhanger in the world.
 It was a bit wibbly-wobbly.
 Like a fat Triffid.
 They should have gone with the crusher instead.